Hard Cider Tutorial, Part One: Obtaining, Grinding, and Pressing Applesd

 To review, in this post we covered sourcing apples, washing them, grinding them, pressing them, transferring the juice to a carboy, sulfiting the juice, and various tangential steps.

 Below is a list of equipment and ingredients you’ll need in place before you start your pressing.
-Most of the fermentation prep equipment and ingredients are available at Northern Brewer, More Beer, or at your local home brewing store.
-If you’re thinking of purchasing these online, please go through my links below or through the resources page as I will get a small cut of what you spend at no cost to you and will use it to keep the site going.
+Most of the fermentation prep equipment and ingredients are available at More Beer or at your local home brewing store.
+If you’re thinking of purchasing these online, please go through my links below or through the resources page as I will receive a small commission at no cost to you and will use it to keep the site going.

 - A combination apple press or separate grinding and pressing units.
 See our resources page for vendor information.